Representation Learning for Event-based Visuomotor Policies: Conclusions

 \section{Conclusions}

-The event-based camera, being a low-level modality with fast data generation rate, is a good choice for high speed, reactive behavior.
-As conventional CNN based perception typically uses synchronous frame-based inputs, we propose an unsupervised representation learning framework to learn directly from event camera bytestreams.
-We present an event variational autoencoder that combines a spatiotemporal feature computation framework with the inherent advantages of variational autoencoders, enabling the learning of smooth and consistent representations.
-When trained in simulation with data from a drone moving around simple objects, we show that these compressed representations effectively encode environmental context directly from fast event streams, and can extract object locations, timing and motion information from polarity etc. in a way that generalizes over different sequence lengths, different objects etc.
+The event-based camera, being a low-level modality with fast data generation rate, is a good choice for high speed reactive behavior.
+Instead of treating event data as images, we present an event variational autoencoder that combines a spatiotemporal feature computation framework with the inherent advantages of variational autoencoders, enabling the learning of smooth and consistent representations directly from asynchronous event streams.
+By applying these representations in a reinforcement learning pipeline for navigation, we show that these representations effectively encode environmental context from fast streams, and can extract object locations, timing and motion information from polarity etc. in a way that generalizes over different sequence lengths and different types of objects, outperforming event image based methods. \paragraph{Limitations and Future Work.} We present this work as an initial exploration towards connecting representation and reinforcement learning for event cameras.
+We have not tested this approach on large, diverse datasets, and some changes might be required to adapt these representations for more general representation learning with complex scenes.
+Our RL problem also focuses on a simpler setting due to computational issues in event simulation.
+Interesting avenues for future work could be applying such methods to harder tasks such as drone racing, and investigating recent advances in asynchronous convolutional networks \cite{messikommer2020event} for representation learning. \paragraph{Broader Impact.} On one hand, event cameras bring in a lot of potential for fast perception-action loops, such as for instance, integrating high speed reactive control with slow deliberative perception (thinking fast and slow \cite{kahneman2011thinking}) for better robot intelligence.
+The low-level nature of event data also makes it a generally interesting candidate for vision, particularly for inducing shape bias as opposed to texture bias that is commonly seen in CNNs \cite{geirhos2018imagenet}, and for privacy-preserving vision.
+On the other hand, there is potential for misuse with event cameras being used for surveillance, or drones equipped with those used in unethical applications, which requires careful consideration.

-Furthermore, we show that event data can be made viable for learning navigation policies by decoupling perception and planning.
-We use pretrained event representations as observations within a reinforcement learning pipeline and train policies for obstacle avoidance in simulation.
-Compared to previous approaches that used event images and end-to-end training, we show that policies trained over representations not only allow for faster control, but also generalize to unseen data and exhibit robustness to noise.

-Some areas we identify for future exploration are using imitation learning with event representations for complex tasks such as drone racing; combining recent advances in the area of asynchronous and sparse convolutional networks \cite{messikommer2020event} with representation learning; integrating high speed control with the slow deliberative perception stack (thinking fast and slow \cite{kahneman2011thinking}) and exploring event-based perception-action loops on real hardware.
-The low-level nature of event data also makes it a generally interesting candidate for vision, particularly for inducing shape bias as opposed to texture bias that is commonly seen in CNNs \cite{geirhos2018imagenet}.

 { }